iamnotnato/alx-low_level_programming/0x08-recursion/README.md

     * Expected Results :
       * **If n is lower than 0, the function should return -1 to indicate an error.**
       * **Factorial of 0 is 1.**

+💡*Fun Fact : "You Mustn't Be Afraid To Dream A Little Bigger Darling" is a memorable quote uttered by Tom Hardy to Joseph Gordon Levitt from the 2010 film Inception.*
  <br><br>

 * **4. strpbrk**